Deirdre Jacob: Aftermath

 Deirdre's parents have never been able to move on and still hope that someone with information regarding their daughter's disappearance will come forward.
 They have appealed to the public for information several times over the years.

 In 2016 her parents said that there was not as strong a link between their daughter's disappearance and convicted rapist Larry Murphy as was often supposed.
 Gardaí were never able to place Murphy in Newbridge the day she disappeared.
 The only connection found was a piece of paper with Larry Murphy's name and phone number among the belongings of Deirdre's maternal grandmother after the latter's death.
 She had owned a shop in Newbridge and Murphy had left his contact details with her grandmother as he was making wooden children's toys, but this was years before Deirdre's disappearance.

 In July 2018, on the 20th anniversary of her disappearance, her father called for a dedicated missing-persons unit to be set up.
 Her parents were satisfied that the Gardaí in Kildare were doing everything possible to locate their daughter, but that a dedicated unit would help investigations into missing persons cases.

 By 2018 Gardaí had conducted 3,200 lines of inquiry and taken 2,500 witness statements.

 Case upgraded to murder investigation

 In 2018 the case was reclassified as a murder enquiry because of new information and a review of the case.
 Although Gardaí did not reveal the new information, they said there was a definite line of inquiry.

 In October 2018 Gardaí stated that they had 'significant' new leads in the murder probe and identified Larry Murphy as 'a person of interest'.
+A prison inmate who shared a cell with Murphy in Arbor Hill told Gardaí that Murphy had confided in him that he abducted a woman in Newbridge.
+The prisoner had come forward many years earlier, but was interviewed again over his claims.
+A witness also came forward to say that on the day Jacob went missing, he observed someone in the footwell of an oncoming car either crying or laughing.
 Jacob’s family still live in Newbridge and although they knew the reclassification of her disappearance as murder was to happen they still found it heart-wrenching and shattering to hear the language of a murder investigation used about their daughter's disappearance.